ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 ## concluding thoughts

-best practices
+best practices followed
-- using simple env that I'm familiar
+- using simple env that I'm familiar with
 - running comparisons across multiple random seeds
 - keeping a detailled log of your thoughts